zottelsheep/meds_cloud_7/README.md

 # Image-Classifier with Kubernetes Deployment
-As part of the Cloud and Distributed Systems lecture, a project on Kubernetes was implemented.
-A scalable application in the form of an image classifier was developed and subsequently the associated Kubernetes infrastructure was set up on a bare metal server.
+As part of a Cloud and Distributed Systems lecture, we developed a scalable application in the form of an image classifier meant for deployment on Kubernetes.
+We also created our own Kubernetes infrastructure bare metal server, complete with loadbalancing and ingress-support.

 ## Image-Classifier Serivce